samtron1412/docs/tech/it/it-term.md

   implemented Boolean algebra and binary arithmetic using electronic relays and switches for the first time in history.

+## Bit

+The bit used to denote either
+1. the basic and physical unit of information in computing and digital communications or
+2. a binary digit.

+- A binary digit can have only one or two values, and may therefore be physically implemented with a two-state device.
+These values are most commonly represented as either a 0 or 1.
+- The two values of a binary digit can also be interpreted as logical values (true/false, yes/no), algebraic signs (+/-), activation states (on/off), or any other two-valued attribute.

+A bit can be defined as some kind of a physical object that has a size and location in space, and it has some quality about itself, that at any given time can be in one of two possible states, and maybe made to change back and forth between those two states.

 ## Boolean Algebra

 In mathematics and mathematical logic, Boolean algebra is the branch of